Guía de bordado (ES)

 You can use any textile techniques you chose to represent your tree: embroidery, apliqué, textile paint… The following are some points to keep in mind:

 - if you use paint or dyed fabrics: make sure it’s permanent.
 However fast we take down the installation in a sudden rainstorm, the pieces do run the risk of getting wet at some point!
-(This goes for dyes used on threads too!)
+This goes for dyes used on threads too!
+(We know this because the Forest that took to the streets of Glasgow during COP26 got drenched and some of the colours ran.)

 Step 5 – buttons (bottom) and button holes (top)